Last Updated on September 29, 2025 by Thompson & Morgan Horticultural Team

 September is a good month to replant your summer pots, says garden blogger Alan Down from Down To Earth.
 In fact, if your display relies on winter pansies, “the sooner you plant them, the better the show will be!”
 In his info-packed article, Alan emphasises the importance of refreshing the compost when you come to clear out and replant your summer containers.
 Add a handful of slow release fertiliser too, he says.
 This gradually gives the plants the food they need to flourish over the winter months.

-Carefully chosen bedding plants will take you from autumn through to spring
+Carefully choose bedding plants to take you from autumn to spring

 “Pansies easily out-bloom any other winter flowering bedding plant,” enthuses our resident expert Sue Sanderson at the Thompson & Morgan blog.
 These ‘winter stalwarts’ come in many weird and wonderful colours, shapes and sizes – from the crinkly, large-flowered ‘Frizzle Sizzle Mixed’ to the cool plum tones of ‘Coolwave Raspberry’.
 Discover Sue’s top 10 winter bedding plants for outstanding winter performers that will transform any outside space.